 St Giles will not unfairly discriminate against any applicant for employment on the basis of the existence of a criminal record.
 St Giles makes appointment decisions on the basis of merit and ability.
-Recruitment decisions are made in the first instance by the Operations Manager and decisions on criminal records are made independently of this by the Director of UK Juniors.
+Recruitment decisions are made in the first instance by the Director and/or Deputy Director of Juniors and decisions on criminal records are made independently of this by the Director of Juniors.